cccri-jlin/marray_si/README.md

 This repository contains supplementary materials for the article above, as the _International Journal of Oncology_ does not host supplementary materials on the journal server.

-April 12, 2019: consolidation of repository to @jlincbio (from github.com/cccri-jlin/marray_si/)

 ## List of Contents

 ### marray_si_tables.pdf